 Why: Not enough can impair baby’s growth and increase the risk of hypertension, eclampsia, preterm delivery, and low birth weight.

-Try: A bowl of fortified cereal, at 10 mg, provides more than a serving of beef!
+Try: At 20 mg, a half cup of quick oats fortified with iron provides more than a serving of beef!

 Why: It helps increase blood circulation in the placenta and aids in calcium absorption.

-Try: Fortified orange juice provides 50 IU per cup, so be sure to drink up!
+Try: 8 oz. of fortified orange juice provides 100 IU, so be sure to drink up!